DawnWalker12/-kickstarter-analysis-/README.md

-# -kickstarter-analysis-
+# An analysis of Kickstarter Campaigns
-Performing analysis on Kickstarter data to uncover trends
+Dawn's analysis of data trends using kickstarter data